the main vine, not the loose one.

 gained one prize in Applied Maths and Chemistry in Sixth Form

 (Y12) and was a Prefect in my final year.
-I had a many magnificent
+I had many magnificent

-teachers and paid for most of my studies at university and many beers by becoming a #1 Chain Slaughterman at Borthwicks
+teachers and paid for most of my studies and many beers at

+university by becoming a #1 Chain Slaughterman at Borthwicks

 Freezing Works and working there for about 8 seasons in the

-I grew up in the Cold War, Sputnik and Man on the Moon times.
+I grew up in the Cold War, Sputnik and Apollo Moon times.
+New

-Computers were becoming smaller and more available.
-Physics
+too many made.
+Computers were becoming smaller and more

-built many gadgets, clocks, radios and power supplies.
-I once
+operator, ZL1AJQ, and built many gadgets, clocks, radios and power

 I worked as a meteorologist for a few years after gaining a double

-in a classroom teaching maths, science, physics and
+in a classroom learning and teaching maths, science, physics and

 computing (when computing was interesting).
 Like most teachers I

 had many jobs to play out as a teacher including being a Dean,

 HOD, House Leader and ran clubs for Tramping, Ham Radio, Fishing

 and Pythagorus (mathematics).
-I learned to teach when I become a
+I learned to teach when I become

 I now live in Taupo beside our Great Lake Taupo.
 It is a large

 person on Earth to have a crystal clear glass of potable water.
 I

 have traveled to Italy a few times, France, UK, USA, Australia and

 several Pacific Islands.
 I am glad I traveled the world when I

 did.
-New Zealand is a very nice place to be and I
+New Zealand is a very nice place to be and I enjoy every day

 I now have a small vineyard and winery tempting fate and